 It’s hard enough to immigrate to the US legally even when everything goes smoothly.
-But what happens if you make a mistake on your paperwork, or someone helping you makes a mistake?
-Some mistakes are more serious than others, and seemingly small mistakes can turn into bigger mistakes.
+But what happens if you make a mistake on your paperwork, or if someone helping you makes a mistake?
+Some paperwork errors are more serious than others, and seemingly small mistakes can turn into bigger mistakes.

 If you think you made an error on your immigration paperwork, or you think someone else did, don’t try to fix it yourself.
 It’s too easy to make more mistakes, repeat the same mistake, get confused about the form, and otherwise “dig yourself into a hole.”

 Contact Boston immigration attorney Giselle M. Rodriguez.
 Giselle helps clients with the full range of immigration challenges, including immigration paperwork and paperwork errors.
-She is bilingual (English & Spanish), and works with clients throughout Greater Boston and Massachusetts.
-Contact Giselle today to discuss your case and your application, or read on to learn more about filling out your immigration paperwork and what to do if something’s gone wrong.
+She is bilingual (English & Spanish), and works with clients throughout Greater Boston, Massachusetts, and beyond.
+Giselle is available for consultations 7 days a week (by appointment).
+Contact Giselle today to discuss your case and your application, or read on to learn more about filling out your immigration forms and what to do if something’s gone wrong.

 What are the most common immigration paperwork errors?

-The most common errors happen when applicants try to tackle the process on their own.
+The most common errors on immigration forms happen when applicants try to handle the process on their own.
 That is understandable, because on the surface the immigration process can look straightforward: You find the form for your situation, you fill it out, and you send copies of the application that USCIS asks you to submit.
 It seems simple.

 Sometimes the process is that simple, but often it is not.
 Many applicants struggle to understand what the form is asking.
+Confusing common forms include forms I-130, I-129F, and I-90.
 Even native English speakers often make mistakes, assuming the form means one thing when in reality it means something else.
 Those difficulties are greater if one is new to speaking English.

 How can you fix immigration paperwork errors?